LinkedInLearning/SSDT-2896815/README.md

 # SQL Server Data Tools for Visual Studio
-This is the repository for the LinkedIn Learning course `SQL Server Data Tools for Visual Studio`.
+This is the repository for the LinkedIn Learning course SQL Server Data Tools for Visual Studio.
 The full course is available from [LinkedIn Learning][lil-course-url].

-_See the readme file in the main branch for updated instructions and information._
+![SQL Server Data Tools for Visual Studio][lil-thumbnail-url]

+Data and databases are an important component in most applications.
+While developers have access to a wide choice of data sources, Microsoft SQL Server remains a popular relational database choice.
+In this course, Walt Ritscher looks at the Visual Studio tooling available for creating, modifying, and using SQL Server databases.
+He shows how to connect to databases and work with data on enterprise servers, in the Azure cloud, and even to the special LocalDB developer databases included in Visual Studio.
+With the Visual Studio tools, developers can perform necessary tasks without needing the admin-focused SQL Server Management tool on their developer computer.
+Essentially, Visual Studio removes unnecessary features like admin tools, and focuses on tools that are useful for developers, like database and schema comparison tools.
+Join Walt in this course to learn to develop, build, test, and publish your database from a source-controlled project, just like you develop your application code.

 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.